iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

   [versioning](/doc/use-cases/versioning-data-and-model-files) capabilities.

-- **Data versioning** is enabled by replacing large files, dataset directories, ML models, etc. with small [metafiles](/doc/user-guide/dvc-files-and-directories) (easy to handle with Git).
+- **Data versioning** is enabled by replacing large files, dataset directories, machine learning models, etc. with small [metafiles](/doc/user-guide/dvc-files-and-directories) (easy to handle with Git).
 These placeholders point to the original data, which is decoupled from source code management.